sparrowcode/sparrowcode.io-content/en/tutorials/testing-push-notifications-ios-simulator.md

 If you have a simulator running, you can specify *Booted* instead of the key, so the push will automatically fly to the running simulator.

-If everything is done correctly you will get this message:
+If everything is done correctly, you will get this message:

 ![Message about sending a push-notification](https://cdn.sparrowcode.io/tutorials/testing-push-notifications-ios-simulator/notification-sent.png?v=2)